Ben Handlogten: Professional career

 On February 19, 2004, the Jazz traded Handlogten and Keon Clark to the Phoenix Suns for Tom Gugliotta and future draft picks; the Suns waived Handlogten the following day.
 Following two ten-day contracts, Handlogten signed a contract for the rest of the season with the Utah Jazz on March 29, 2005.
 He averaged 4.5 points, 3.1 rebounds, and 0.6 assists in 21 games (5 starts).
-On April 1, Handlogten scored a season-high 12 points and made a season- and career-high 11 rebounds.
+On April 1, Handlogten scored a season-high 12 points and grabbed a season- and career-high 11 rebounds.

 The New Jersey Nets waived Handlogten on November 8, 2005, after Handlogten signed on October 4.
 Handlogten then signed with Ulsan Mobis Phoebus of the Korean Basketball League the following week.
 On February 19, 2006, he agreed to join Winterthur FC Barcelona of Liga ACB for the rest of the season.
 However, the team delayed the signing pending medical examinations.
 In March 2006, he was cut by the team.